 - N6 delay between L-PSA UPF and EAS is measured by leveraging existing mechanisms (e.g., defined by IETF, PING, TWAMP, OWAMP, etc.)

 - Interaction between AF and 5GC may be needed to enable the measurement

 Editor's note: Details of such interaction are FFS.

-Editor's note: Whether the NWDAF should be involved is FFS.